 View Wes Hamrick biography

-Pianist, educator and Associate Professor of Piano at Berklee College of Music, Doug Johnson has done workshops and masterclasses at universities in Austria, Germany, Poland, and USA.
+Pianist, educator and Associate Professor of Piano at Berklee College of Music, Doug Johnson has conducted workshops and master classes at universities in Austria, Germany, Poland, and the USA.

 View Doug Johnson biography

 Guggenheim Fellow and member of the SF Jazz Collective, Edward Simon has recorded 10 critically-acclaimed albums as leader and has appeared as